HypothesisWorks/hypothesis/docs/development.rst

 <https://github.com/DRMacIver/hypothesis/pull/154>`_ for an example of how the process goes).
 This isn't
 "patches welcome", it's "I will help you write a patch".

-All enhancement tickets on github are tagged with either `help-wanted <https://github.com/DRMacIver/hypothesis/labels/help-wanted>`_ if I think they're viable for someone else to pick up or `for-a-modest-fee <https://github.com/DRMacIver/hypothesis/labels/for-a-modest-fee>`_ if
+All enhancement tickets on GitHub are tagged with either `help-wanted <https://github.com/DRMacIver/hypothesis/labels/help-wanted>`_ if I think they're viable for someone else to pick up or `for-a-modest-fee <https://github.com/DRMacIver/hypothesis/labels/for-a-modest-fee>`_ if
 I think they are not and that if you want them you should probably talk to me about paid development.